The Monday Check-In ~ 8/22/2022

 • Go Tell the Bees That I Am Gone by Diana Gabaldon: Over at Outlander Book Club, we’ve started our group read of BEES, reading and discussing two chapters per week.
 If anyone wants to join us, just ask me how!
 All are welcome.

 • Hamlet by William Shakespeare: My book group’s current classic read.
-We’re reading one scene per week — now in the middle of Act IV.
+We’re reading one scene per week, and we’re close to the end.
+This week, we’re starting Act V.

 So many books, so little time…